Brennall/HFH-SRD/Chapter02.md

 As their name suggests, fighters are exceptionally skilled combatants.
 Fighters are trained in the use of all weapons and armor.
 They may fight wielding a weapon and shield, wielding a two-handed weapon, or wielding a weapon in each hand, as desired.
 At first level, fighters hit an unarmored foe (AC 0) with an attack throw of 10+.
 They advance in attack throws and saving throws by two points every three levels of experience (the best progression of any class).
 Fighters also increase their base damage roll from successful missile and melee attacks by +1 at 1st level and by an additional +1 at 3rd, 6th, 9th, and 12th level.

 When a fighter reaches 5th level (Exemplar), his battlefield prowess inspires others to follow him.
 Any henchmen and mercenaries hired by the fighter gain a +1 bonus to their morale score whenever he personally leads them.
-This bonus stacks with any modifiers from the fighter’s Charisma or proficiencies.
+This bonus stacks with any modifiers from the fighter's Charisma or proficiencies.

 At 9th level (Warlord), a fighter can, assuming enough gold is at hand, build a castle and become a great leader of men, taking a leadership rank in his society.
 When he does so, up 1d4+1x10 0th level mercenaries and 1d6 fighters of 1st-3rd level will come to apply for jobs and training.
 If hired, they must be paid standard rates for mercenaries.
 Through force of arms, the fighter may ultimately control several castles or even entire realms, but must be a capable, strong leader and provide protection.
 Additional rules for castles are detailed in the Campaign chapter.